AnotherKamila/peknyspevnik/README.md

-spevnik2: the second iteration of my awesome html5spevnik
+spevnik2: the second attempt at my awesome html5 songbook
 =========================================================

 This thing might one day become a neat, touch-friendly, and human-friendly songbook/sheet music organizer written as an HTML5 offline app.